Discovery of the optical and radio counterpart to the fast X-ray transient EP240315a: Multi-wavelength counterpart discovery and follow-up

 Upon the discovery of a radio counterpart with the MeerKAT radio telescope, we obtained a rapid response time request with the \textit{enhanced}-Multi-Element Radio Linked Interferometer Network (\textit{e}-MERLIN, DD17004; PI:~L.~Rhodes). \textit{e}-MERLIN is a UK-based radio interferometer with a maximum baseline of 217\,km, and seven dishes spanning $25 - 76$\,m in diameter.
 The facility can observe at L-, C- and K-band.
 Given the improved phase stability and sensitivity, we requested that our observation be made at C-band with a central frequency of 5.08\,GHz and a bandwidth of 0.51\,GHz.
 We obtained two observations; the first commenced on MJD~60389.736 ($T_0 + 4.90$\,d) and finished on MJD~60391.083 ($T_0 + 6.24$\,d), while the second started on MJD~60396.708 ($T_0 + 11.87$\,d) and finished on MJD~60398.042 ($T_0 + 13.20$\,d), each with a break in the middle whilst the target was below the horizon.
 The observations consisted of a series of six-minute scans of the target field, followed by two minutes on the phase calibrator (0933-0819).
 The target-phase cal loops were book-ended by visits to the flux and bandpass calibrators (J1331+3030 and J1407+2827, respectively).
 The data were flagged, calibrated and imaged using the \textit{e}-MERLIN pipeline\footnote{\url{https://github.com/e-merlin/eMERLIN\_CASA\_pipeline}} \citep{2021ascl.soft09006M}.
 Using a uniform image weighting, we do not find any radio emission at either epoch, with 3$\sigma$ upper limits of $195 \, \mu$Jy\,beam$^{-1}$ and $240 \, \mu$Jy\,beam$^{-1}$, respectively.
-However, combining the observations reduced the rms noise to $17 \, \mu$Jy\,beam$^{-1}$, enabling us to extract a significant detection of $70 \pm 7 \, \mu$Jy\,beam$^{-1}$.
+However, combining the observations reduced the rms noise to $17 \, \mu$Jy\,beam$^{-1}$,\footnote{The significant reduction in the rms noise of the concatenated observation is achieved because of our ability to recover otherwise-flagged data that are flagged out during the reduction of the individual images.} enabling us to extract a significant detection of $70 \pm 8 \, \mu$Jy\,beam$^{-1}$.